fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9a.md

 <!-- When using external libraries you may find that some libraries have either missing or in some way invalid type declarations.
 The reason behind this is most often that the library has not been made with TypeScript.
 Then the types need to be declared manually, or if someone has already done that they might not have done such a good job with it.
 These are occasions when you may need to define type declarations yourself.
 However, you should first check out [DefinitelyTyped](https://definitelytyped.org/) or [their GitHub pages](https://github.com/DefinitelyTyped/DefinitelyTyped), which are probably the most used sources for type declaration files and there is a good chance someone has already added typings for the package you are using.
 Otherwise you might want to start off by getting acquainted with TypeScript's own [documentation](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) regarding type declarations. -->
 When using external libraries, you may find that some libraries have either missing or in some way invalid type declarations.
 Most often, this is due to the library not being written in TypeScript, and the person adding the type declarations manually not doing such a good job with it.
 In these cases, you might need to define the type declarations yourself.
 However, there is a good chance someone has already added typings for the package you are using.
 Always check the DefinitelyTyped [GitHub page](https://github.com/DefinitelyTyped/DefinitelyTyped) first.
 They are probably the most popular sources for type declaration files.
-Otherwise, you might want to start off by getting acquainted with TypeScript's own [documentation](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) regarding type declarations.
+Otherwise, you might want to start by getting acquainted with TypeScript's [documentation](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) regarding type declarations.

 #### Sometimes, type inference needs assistance

 <!-- The type inference in TypeScript is pretty good but not quite perfect.
 Sometimes you may feel like you have declared your types perfectly, but the compiler still tells you that the property does not exist or that this kind of usage is not allowed.
 These are occasions when you might need to help the compiler with doing e.g. an "extra" type check or something like that.
 But be careful with type casting and type guards.
 Using them you are basically giving your word to the compiler that the value really is of the type that you declare.
 You might want to check out TypeScript's documentation regarding [Type Assertions](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions) and [Type Guards](https://www.typescriptlang.org/docs/handbook/2/narrowing.html). -->
 The type inference in TypeScript is pretty good but not quite perfect.
 Sometimes, you may feel like you have declared your types perfectly, but the compiler still tells you that the property does not exist or that this kind of usage is not allowed.
 In these cases, you might need to help the compiler out by doing something like an "extra" type check, but be careful with type casting and type guards.
-Using type casting or type guards, you are basically giving your word to the compiler that the value really is of the type that you declare.
+Using type casting or type guards, you are giving your word to the compiler that the value <i>is</i> of the type that you declare.
 You might want to check out TypeScript's documentation regarding [Type Assertions](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions) and [Type Guards](https://www.typescriptlang.org/docs/handbook/2/narrowing.html).